Menu

 News

-Alaska Defense™ (Alaska), formerly the Military Division of Alaska Structures, Inc., is supplying United States Africa Command (AFRICOM) with military-grade field hospitals.
-The 30-bed and 40-bed medical facilities are equipped with negative pressure isolation facilities and other life-saving medical equipment needed to provide advanced-level care and treatment for patients infected with the coronavirus.
+Alaska Defense®, a division of AKS Industries®, is supplying the United States Africa Command (AFRICOM) with military-grade field hospitals.
+These hospitals, typically with a capacity of 30 and 40 beds, are not just ordinary medical facilities.
+They are equipped with state-of-the-art negative pressure isolation facilities and other life-saving medical equipment.
+This advanced-level care and treatment are crucial for patients infected with the coronavirus and other infectious diseases, ensuring ongoing medical care is available …when and where needed™.

 U.S. AFRICOM DONATES FIELD HOSPITALS TO AFRICA